roc-lang/examples/examples/Tasks/README.md

 ### List the contents of a directory

-The `listCwd` function returns a `Task` which resolves to a `List Path` with the contents of the current directory, or it fails with an `UnableToReadCwd` tag.
-These `paths` are then mapped to `Str` vlues, joined with a comma separator, and printed to stdout.
+The `listCwd` task resolves to a `List Path` with the contents of the current directory, or fails with an `UnableToReadCwd` tag.
+The `paths` are then mapped to `Str` values, joined with a comma separator, and optionally printed to stdout.

 ```roc
 {} <-